Skip to content

 return mask

-if supersampler is False:
+if supersampler is False or is_noscale_like(supersampler):

-supersampler = downscaler = NoScale[Catrom]
+supersampler = downscaler = NoScale[Catrom]()

-rfactor = 1.0
+rfactor = pscale = 1.0

 aaw, aah = [round(dimension * rfactor) for dimension in (func.work_clip.width, func.work_clip.height)]